- 3 minutes

 Identify key risks:

-- Assess how you’ll meet the challenge of operating in a different language and culture
+- Assessing how you’ll meet the challenge of operating in a different language and culture

-- Plan for how foreign payments will impact on your cashflow
+- Plan for how foreign payments will impact of foreign payments on your cash flow

 - Investigate rules and tariffs for your target markets, getting local assistance and expertise where possible